-Incremental development is a way of dealing with the complexity of requirements that comes from the notion of breaking up a large problem into a number of smaller, more manageable ones (known as modularisation).
-As part of the development process, there will be a number of tasks devoted to putting the pieces back together (integration).
+Incremental development is a way of dealing with the complexity of requirements that comes from the notion of breaking up a large problem into a number of smaller, more

 A further refinement of incremental development is known as timeboxing, which is the act of setting a fixed-sized period of time in which to achieve an objective.
 By giving each timebox its own deadline and budget, the intention is to make or deliver something (Stapleton, 1997).
 The people assigned to each timebox will typically have the freedom to decide how to achieve the objective.
 As long as there is agreement with the customer or users, a deliverable may be modified in order to meet the deadline.